 Many historic homes are more than just ‘period properties’; they may have designated listed status – Grade I, Grade II* or Grade II.
 A building may be listed for any number of reasons, but the overall aim is to protect building features that are deemed to be of special architectural or historical significance.
 A building’s listed status may apply to the exterior, the interior, any object or structure fixed to it, and any object or structure within the grounds.

 The grade refers to how the protected building features should be treated and maintained.
 Most buildings are Grade II listed.
-Making improvements and alterations to a listed building is not impossible but it needs to be done with extreme care and requires Listed Building Consent.
+Making improvements and alterations to a listed building is not impossible but it needs to be done with extreme care and requires prior Listed Building Consent.

 Purchasing a listed building requires a keen commitment on the part of the buyer to become the custodian of a valuable heritage asset.
 A Historic Building Survey is absolutely essential to providing you with a specialist assessment of the property.

-At Gowers Surveyors, our Historic Building Surveys are perfect to give you an in-depth insight into listed buildings from any period.
+At Gowers Surveyors, our Historic Building Surveys are perfectly placed to give you an in-depth insight into listed buildings from any period.
 Our experienced team specialises in comprehensive surveys of older, historic properties, providing you with a premium quality report on how the old building works, how to look after it, and what you can and cannot do to a listed building.

 What does a Historic Building Survey include?

-Carried out by a Building Surveyor with in-depth experience of the style and period of your property, a Historic Building Survey comprised specific details about the current condition of period building features and the steps you should take in order to maintain them.
+Carried out by a Building Surveyor with in-depth experience of the style and period of your property, a Historic Building Survey contains specific details about the current condition of period building features and the steps you should take in order to maintain them.
 Examples include advice on how to allow solid walls to “breathe”, the most appropriate way to manage damp patches and how to make repairs that won’t damage the character of the building over time.

 After a comprehensive site inspection, you will receive a detailed yet easy-to-read report containing any observed defects and remedial recommendations.
 The survey report will also include notes for your legal adviser, bespoke suggestions of how to improve the energy efficiency of the building and any relevant information about the building’s listed status designation or conservation area restrictions.